protocollabs/maparo-std/doc/control-protocol.md

 a mechanism on server and client side to use the same functionalty without the protcol requirements.

+The control protocol is designed to work on top of UDP and TCP.
+Additional for UDP the protocol is also designed from the ground up to operate via Multicast.

 ## Golden Rule

 The Control Protocol MUST never influence the measurment in any way.
 For